 Where: 37 Berners Street, W1T 3NB

 Why we love it: Authentic, fast and tasty, Kaosarn deals in refreshingly small bills and punchy food without frills or frippery.
 The menu covers all the essentials, but also ventures beyond the satays and green curries to offer everything from gai tod (deep-fried garlic and pepper chicken) to larb (a salad of spicy minced pork with ground roasted rice, chilli and lime).
-Don’t forget to bring you own wine.
+Don’t forget to bring you own wine – there’s no corkage for BYO.

 Where: Brixton Village Market, Coldharbour Lane, SW9 7EL